yuchen21-web/Imputation-for-scRNA-seq/README.md

 3.Package CL-Impute as a Python function package with setup.py for use in other code

-3.1 package CL-Impute utils
+3.1 package CL-Impute utils in shells
 ```shell
 src/CLIMP$ python3 setup.py bdist
 src/CLIMP$ sudo python3 setup.py install --record installed.txt
 ```
-3.2 use CL-Impute utils in other code
+3.2 use CL-Impute utils in python
 ```python
 import CLImputeUtils
 ```